wpilibsuite/frc-docs/source/docs/controls-overviews/control-system-hardware.rst

 .. image:: images/control-system-hardware/roborio.png

-The NI-roboRIO is the main robot controller used for FRC.
+The :doc:`NI-roboRIO <roborio-introduction>` is the main robot controller used for FRC.
 The roboRIO serves as the "brain" for the robot running team-generated code that commands all of the other hardware.
-Detailed information on the roboRIO can be found in the `roboRIO User Manual <https://www.ni.com/pdf/manuals/374474a.pdf>`__ and in the `roboRIO technical specifications <https://www.ni.com/pdf/manuals/374661a.pdf>`__.

 Power Distribution Panel
 ------------------------